Trump announces launch of media company, social media site

-NEW YORK (AP) — Nine months after being expelled from social media for his alleged role in inciting the Jan.
-6 U.S. Capitol insurrection, former President Donald Trump announced he’s launching a new media company with its own social media platform.
+NEW YORK (AP) — Nine months after being expelled from social media for his role in the Jan.
+6 Capitol insurrection, former President Donald Trump said Wednesday he’s launching a new media company with its own social media platform.

 “We live in a world where the Taliban has a huge presence on Twitter, yet your favorite American President has been silenced,” he said in a statement.
 “This is unacceptable.”